A Repost by Grammax s. from the old Quitnet.com

-To keep your mind and hands busy, go to Michael's or some other craft store and look for things to do.
+To keep your mind and hands busy, go to a local arts/crafts store and look for things to do.
 Buy something that interests you; rug hooking kits, scrapbooking stuff, or Christmas stocking kits for the grandkids.
 Or, get some coloring books and colored pencils or felt tip pens.
 Stained glass, floral, tropical fish or Native American motif coloring books are available everywhere now.
 They make you want to do a good job.
 LOL!
-Dora the Explorer would make me want to scribble on her face. :-O
+Dora the Explorer would make me want to scribble on her face... :-O

-This is important!!!!
-The 3 Post Rule: When you are craving and really shaky, post and click the “I'm craving and need some help” box.
+This is important!
+The 3 Post Rule: When you are craving and really shaky, post a message “I'm craving and need some help”.
 Wait for at least 3 response posts before you make a decision to purchase cigarettes or to smoke.
 Most times, you will be fine once you read the posts (keeps you from dwelling).
-If not...post again and wait for 3 more.
+If not...post again and wait for 3 more...

 Once you have all these things figured out you will be well prepared to handle anything, and you don't even have to think...just look at your list…

 Keep 1 copy at work, 1 at home, 1 in your purse or wallet, 1 in the car.
 If you did one day, you can do 2.
 If you did 3, you can do one more.